 The statement of financial position is presented on a liquidity basis.
 Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
-All balances are expected to be recovered or settled within 12 months, except for investments in financial assets and liabilities and net assets attributable to unit holders.
+All balances are expected to be recovered or settled within 12 months, except for investments in financial assets and liabilities at fair value through profit or loss and net assets attributable to unit holders.